Introduction to keeping worms as a way to make compost.

 All information (whether in text or photographs) is supplied in good faith but should not be relied upon as being a statement of representation or fact.GOT AN EVENT TO SHARE?
 It's free to post your events on What's On Fife, click here to find out more!

 Want to be the first to hear about what's happening in Fife?
-Just hit 'Like' on our Facebook page, join the What's On Scotland Facebook Group and 'Follow' on our Twitter account and you're all set!Join us at Forgan Arts Centre on 3rd May for an day of performances, food, music, arts and crafts, and storytelling to celebrate Beltane!
+Just hit 'Like' on our Facebook page, join the What's On Scotland Facebook Group and 'Follow' on our Twitter account and you're all set!Create a set of three textured, slim silver rings that can be stacked together or worn separately, at this workshop run by Forgan Arts Centre on Tuesday 13th May!

 READ MOREEnjoy a woodland walk beside the loch and stunning views from the garden of Lindores House!